lsst/display_firefly/doc/index.rst

 .. currentmodule:: lsst.display.firefly

+.. default-domain:: py

 .. _display_firefly:

 ########################################################
 lsst.display.firefly — visualization backend for Firefly
 ########################################################

-`lsst.display.firefly` is a backend for the lsst.afw.display interface, allowing the Firefly visualization framework to be used for displaying data objects from the stack.
+`lsst.display.firefly` is a backend for the `lsst.afw.display` interface, allowing the Firefly visualization framework to be used for displaying data objects from the stack.